Xinnan-Alex/OOAD-Assignment/README.md

 and change the name from "Launch GUI" to "Launch_GUI_URNAME" and copy the content in the parentheses, do not copy the parentheses
 ( "vmArgs": "--module-path javafx-sdk-11.0.2\\lib --add-modules javafx.controls,javafx.fxml" )
 and paste it below the ( "mainClass": "GUI", ) line.

-If you have any problem, please whatsapp me I will help you fix the problem.